EMI & RFI Shielding Materials, Shaping, and Finishing Options

 Shielding is essential in electrical engineering to protect electronic devices from electromagnetic interference (EMI) and radio frequency interference (RFI).

-The amount of protection a shield provides against EMI and RFI waves depends on the shield’s material, thickness, and size of the shielded volume, and the frequency of the fields of interest.
+The amount of protection a shield provides against EMI and RFI waves depends on the shield’s material, thickness, size of the shielded volume, and frequency of the fields of interest.

 EMI and RFI Shielding Design Guide

-Fotofab manufacturers custom shielding enclosures for a wide variety of applications that require tight tolerances.
+Fotofab manufactures custom 5-sided and multichannel shielding enclosures for a wide variety of applications that require tight tolerances.
 Out shielding options for EMI and RFI include low-profile shields and standard RF shields.

 Metal EMI and RFI Shielding

-Fotofab manufactures RFI and EMI shielding enclosures for attenuating components ranging in operating (and harmonic) frequencies from a few hertz to over 50 GHz.
+Fotofab manufactures RFI and EMI shielding, 5-sided and multichannel enclosures, for attenuating components ranging in operating (and harmonic) frequencies from a few hertz to over 50 GHz.

 The type of metal specified may have an impact on an RFI and EMI shield’s performance.
 In general, shielding against frequencies of 15 MHz or lower is a bulk material effect, and can best be served by employing a ferromagnetic metal such as Steel.